gradle/imaginate/README.md

 ## Notes

 * 45 minutes slot
+  * 35 minutes effectively
 * demo a build for a multi-platform application
   * code shared between build and application
   * library that does an API request to generate an image from an prompt
     * code would be used in Java for build, Android for the App and Javascript for a web
+    * initially the library could be a stub
 * presentation
   * show the final result first then describe the build
   * navigate code in the IDE